Priyanuj09/BDFD-Templates/Music/README.md

 In order to use the above commands, you need to have a running lavalink server API.

-Before we begin, make sure you already have an account and logged it in [Replit](https://replit.com) & [UptimeRobot](https://uptimerobot.com).
-If not, create one because we will be using those here for example (_You can choose whichever service you want_).
+Before we proceed how to setup lavalink server API, make sure you already have an account and logged it in [Replit](https://replit.com).
+If not, create one because we will be using that here for example (_You can choose whichever service you want_).

 # FAQs
-## How to have a Lavalink server API?
+## How do i setup Lavalink server API?

 1. Click [here](https://replit.com/new/nodejs) and you will be redirected to Replit create new Node.js project webpage.